jina-ai/GSoC/README.md

 Welcome to the GSoC projects page of Jina AI!
 </b>
 </p>
-Jina AI provides a powerful platform for building neural-search<sup><a href="https://docs.jina.ai/get-started/neural-search/">?</a></sup>, generative AI services with cloud-native technology, and we are thrilled to participate in Google Summer of Code (GSoC) this year.
+(Jina AI)(https://jina.ai) provides a powerful platform for building neural-search, generative AI services with cloud-native technology, and we are thrilled to participate in Google Summer of Code (GSoC) this year.
 Our goal is to provide students with opportunities to work on real-world, cutting-edge projects and contribute to the growth of our community.

 We are firm supporters of open source and have open sourced multiple projects, including:

 - [Jina](https://github.com/jina-ai/jina) is a MLOps framework that empowers anyone to build multimodal AI services via cloud native technologies.
 It uplifts a local PoC into a production-ready service.
 Jina handles the infrastructure complexity, making advanced solution engineering and cloud-native technologies accessible to every developer.
-- [DocArray](https://github.com/jina-ai/docarray) is a library for nested, unstructured, multimodal data in transit, including text, image, audio, video, 3D mesh, etc. It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer multimodal data with a Pythonic API.
+- [DocArray](https://github.com/docarray/docarray) is a library for nested, unstructured, multimodal data in transit, including text, image, audio, video, 3D mesh, etc. It allows deep-learning engineers to efficiently process, embed, search, recommend, store, and transfer multimodal data with a Pythonic API.

 We are always enthusiastic about GSoC and we believe this experience will help us empower more users, improve open source and overall, enhance developer experience.